github/docs/content/actions/creating-actions/metadata-syntax-for-github-actions.md

         INPUT_MY_INPUT_PARAMETER: ${{ inputs.my-input-parameter }}
 ```

 Other alternatives include passing the input parameter as arguments to the command, and similarly map the input to a different environment variable, not following the `INPUT_<VARIABLE_NAME>` convention at all.
-For more examples and discussion about the design, see issue [actions/runner#665](/actions/runner/issues/665).
+For more examples and discussion about the design, see [GitHub Actions Runner issue #665](https://github.com/actions/runner/issues/665).

 ### `outputs`